zorino/kaamer-demo/README.md

 ## Metagenomics profiling (gut metagenome)

-For the metagenomic demo, we are going to download one read from a gut metagenome publish by Nielsen et al.[^1] and make the profiling based on the Mgnify database of the human gut [^2].
+For the metagenomic demo, we are going to download one read from a gut metagenome publish by Nielsen et al.[1] and make the profiling based on the Mgnify database of the human gut [2].

-[^1]: Nielsen, H. B., Almeida, M., Juncker, A. S., Rasmussen, S., Li, J., Sunagawa, S., … MetaHIT Consortium.
-(2014).
-Identification and assembly of genomes and genetic elements in complex metagenomic samples without using reference genomes.
-Nature Biotechnology, 32(8), 822–828. https://doi.org/10.1038/nbt.2939

-[^2]: Mitchell, A. L., Almeida, A., Beracochea, M., Boland, M., Burgin, J., Cochrane, G., … Finn, R. D. (2019).
-MGnify: the microbiome analysis resource in 2020.
-Nucleic Acids Research. https://doi.org/10.1093/nar/gkz1035

 Downloading the uhgp-90 database can take a while so expect this demo to be longer than usual.